Leapfrogging vortex rings for the 3-dimensional incompressible Euler equations: Fixed point formulation and conclusion of the proof

 \subsection{Conclusion of the proof of Theorem \ref{teo}}

 The original problem has been so far reduced to finding a solution of the fixed point problem \equ{ecc} for $\la= 1$.
 To do this, we will prove that for all $\la\in [0,1]$ this equation has no solution $\vec p\in \pp\OO$, at least whenever $\ve$ is chosen sufficiently small.
 Let us assume that $\vec p\in \bar\OO$ satisfies \equ{ecc} for some $\la$.
 We claim that actually $\vec p\in \OO$.
-Examining the function $ \Theta_{j,\la}$ in \equ{rrrr} we see that if $\beta$ is chosen sufficiently small then
+Take $0<\beta <{\sigma_* \over 2} $, with $\sigma_*$ given in Proposition \ref{Approximation}.
+From \equ{rrrr} we get

 Corollary \ref{co71} and Lemma \ref{lin} then yield, by definition of the inner norm,